 After being chosen No. 1 by the Blackhawks in the 2007 NHL Draft, Kane brought more than relief to this Original Six member that had endured many frigid winters.
 Bobby Hull and Stan Mikita revived hockey in Chicago during the late 1950s, and Kane and Jonathan Toews formed a gifted partnership that forged a modern dynasty.

 Kane and the Blackhawks also won the Stanley Cup in 2013 and 2015, and he only got better as Chicago exerted its dominance.
 The Calder Trophy winner in 2008 as the League's top rookie, Kane has complemented his three championship rings with individual honors.
-Kane won the 2013 Conn Smythe Trophy as the postseason MVP, having contributed 11 goals and 12 assists during the 23-game playoff run.
+Kane won the 2013 Conn Smythe Trophy as the postseason MVP, having contributed 19 points (nine goals, 10 assists) during the 23-game playoff run.

 Then, in 2016, Kane had a hat trick of sorts when it came to season-end awards.
 With 106 points (46 goals, 60 assists), the Buffalo-born Kane became the first United States-born player to win the Art Ross Trophy as NHL scoring leader.
 In games when he scored at least one point, the Blackhawks were a dazzling 45-12-7.
 He crafted a particularly remarkable binge by earning at least one point in 26 consecutive games, the longest streak in the NHL since Mats Sundin of the Quebec Nordiques had a point in 30 straight in 1992-93.